-Texas does require roofing pros to have at least general liability insurance.
-This not only protects you if an accident was to happen, but the homeowner as well.
+The state of Texas does not require roofing pros to have general liability insurance; however, it’s always a good idea to have a policy.
+This not only protects you if an accident were to happen, but it covers homeowners as well.
 If you’re looking for further protection from claims, professional liability insurance is a great option for roofers.
-A roofing project is a big deal to a homeowner and something that can certainly cause further damage to a house if a mistake is made or something is done incorrectly.
+A roofing project is a big deal to a homeowner.
+If something goes wrong, it can cause a lot of damage and cost a good chunk of change.
 This type of insurance protects you and your employees from any claims of errors in your work.
 To learn more, see A Guide To Insurance For Contractors.

 Additionally, some cities or counties in Texas require you to have a contractor license bond.
-This means that you have the financial backing of a bank or insurance company, if at any point you went against the signed contract between you and the customer on the roofing project.
+This means that your projects have the financial backing of a bank or insurance company if at any point you were to break the signed contract between you and the customer.
 Check with your local regulations to see if there are any other bonding requirements for your area.
-Even if it’s not required, it doesn’t hurt to have as a business owner.
+Even if it’s not required, it doesn’t hurt to have one as a business owner.

-Determining the exact license and registration regulations for the state of Texas can be unclear for roofing pros.
-The good news is that you have some flexibility when it comes to being licensed, however, we strongly recommend seeing if you’re able to meet the requirements.
+Determining the exact license and registration regulations for the state of Texas can be tricky for roofing professionals.
+Even though you have some flexibility when it comes to being licensed, we strongly recommend obtaining a license, if possible.
 Customers value when pros go the extra mile to provide them with great service and are more likely to give you their loyal business.

 You can ease customer fears by showing the proper qualifications.
 If you’re curious to see what customers might be worried about, read Homeowner Survey: See Their No.1 Fear.